- About Us

-From a lone marine agent, hired by OSU Extension in 1971 to work with Oregon's commercial fishing industry, Oregon Sea Grant's Extension program has grown to a dedicated, highly skilled cadre of specialists, known regionally and nationally for their expertise in engaging coastal stakeholders on topics of critical importance.
+From its humble beginnings with a lone marine agent, hired by OSU Extension in 1971 to work with Oregon's commercial fishing industry, Oregon Sea Grant's Extension program has grown to a dedicated, highly skilled cadre of specialists, known regionally and nationally for their expertise in engaging coastal stakeholders on topics of critical importance.

 Our Extension faculty excel at bringing people together to work on mutual problems and solutions, whether it's enlisting the views and participation of fishermen for marine science projects, helping communities build profiles revealing hidden features of coastal economies, or encouraging local groups to collaborate on emergency planning and response.

-Check out our Key Issues pages for updates on Extension Sea Grant's work in areas such as
+You can learn more about our Extension team (and locate the coastal Extension faculty near you) from our staff directory.
+Check out our Key Issues section for updates on Extension Sea Grant's work in areas such as

 ... and much more